docker/docs/docker-for-windows/troubleshoot.md

 Starting Docker ... [ ok ]` log entry.
 If you boot the Linux VM inside a Windows VM, this may take considerably longer.
 We have a timeout of 60s or so.
 If the VM hasn't started by that time, we retry.
 If the retry fails we print an error.
-You may be able to work around this by providing more resources to the Windows VM.
+You can sometimes work around this by providing more resources to the Windows VM.

 * Sometimes the VM fails to boot when Linux tries to calibrate the time stamp counter (TSC).
 This process is quite timing sensitive and may fail